 All analyses were carried out in R (R Core Team, 2020).
 We used the lme4 package (Bates et al., 2014) to perform the analysis, and the tidyverse package compendium (Wickham et al., 2019) for data processing and visualization.
 We quantified the effect of temperature change interacting with past temperature trends on origination probability using generalized linear mixed effect models with a binomial family error (GLMMs) (Bolker et al., 2009).
 We used the origination signal from the fossil data as a response variable and a single interaction term including the long-term temperature trend and the short-term temperature change as a predictor variable: GLM (Origination ~ Trend : Change + (1 | Genus), Family = Binomial).

 Using the genus-level as a random effect, we accounted for the multiple occurrence of the same genus within the time-series fossil data.
 The short-term temperature change was calculated as the change in temperature for each geologic stage compared to the previous stage.
 Long-term temperature trends were calculated using ordinary least squares following the processing steps of Mathes et al. (2021).
 For each stage included in the analysis, we calculated ten stages starting one stage prior to the focal stage, each covering a successively growing time of temperature history.
 We then used a dynamic model framework to select the best performing long-term trend (Suppl.
 Table 5).
 This implies calculating 10 GLMMs for each trend while keeping the short-term change fixed.
-From these 10 GLMMs, we then selected the best performing model using information criterion.
+From these 10 GLMMs, we then selected the best performing model using Akaike’s Information Criterion (AIC).
 Instead of calculating one model for all short-term changes, we distinguished short-term warming from short-term cooling.
 This enabled us to quantify the differences in origination probability per paleoclimate interaction (cooling-cooling, warming-cooling, cooling-warming, warming-warming, where the first word denotes the long-term temperature trend, and the second word the short-term temperature change).
-For comparison of model performance, Akaike’s information criterion (AIC) was used.
+We used AIC to compare model performance.
 For likelihood approximation, we applied adaptive Gauss-Hermite quadrature (Pinheiro & Chao, 2006), which reduces bias and is more robust than other approximation methods (Bolker et al., 2009).
 We used 25 quadrature points per scalar integral, which is the maximum number of nodes in the quadrature formula of the lme4 package.

 Origination probability